khundmeer/TODO-Basic-API-/README.txt

 Yesterday
---connected mongodb to the api.
+--connected mongodb to the api. (done)
---get all end point
+--get all end point (done)
---post endpoint
+--post endpoint (done)

 ToDo:
 --Replace and Update-->specific things and update. (done)

 Dependency Injection:
---Creating an interface and implement.
+--Creating an interface and implement. (done)
---create an interface: each controller should have an interface.
+--create an interface: each controller should have an interface. (done)

+Postman
+--make a postman collection.
+--make a docker image.
+--react app.